coryarcangel/Cookery/README.md

 **COOKERY**

-A "deep frying" micro-service which can randomly generate "deep frying" scores, and playback those scores on an image or video file.
+A "deep frying" micro-service which can randomly generate "deep frying" scores, and playback those scores on an image or video file (with key-framing!).

 Requires [imagemagick](https://imagemagick.org/script/download.php).
 Video support requires [FFMPEG](ffmpeg.org).